litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

+PEP
  - Deeper looker at defaults for Lists, Sets and other collections.
  - Possibly refactor PepDataClass to include PepDataTupleClass.
- - Implement the jvm-serializers performance test.
  - Investigate removing the primitive array bridge classes and replace with generated MethodHandles.
- - Review the schema language and look at schema annotations.
- - Review schema arrays and look at multi-dimensional arrays as part of schema design.
  - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
- - Field ordering for POJO.
  - Dates and timestamps.
  - Rename PEP to litterat bind.
  - Create PEP error examples and test edge cases.

+ Schema
+ - Review the schema language and look at schema annotations.
+ - Review schema arrays and look at multi-dimensional arrays as part of schema design.

+ Other
+ - Implement the jvm-serializers performance test.

  Documents to write: